networknext/next/docs/spin_up_other_relays_in_sao_paulo.md

 <img width="747" alt="datacenters in sao paulo" src="https://github.com/user-attachments/assets/f29a1426-1035-4d14-a083-cd3f5ea60554" />

-I recommend that you set up _at least_ the following bare metal providers in Sao Paulo, in addition to the google, amazon and akamai relays already set up.
+I recommend that you set up _at least_ the following bare metal providers in Sao Paulo, in addition to the google, amazon and akamai relays already set up:

 * datapacket.saopaulo
 * gcore.saopaulo